Tab-separated values: Delimiter collision

-Another commonly-used convention, borrowed from CSV, is to enclose a value that contains a tab or line terminator character in double quotes.
+Another commonly-used convention, borrowed from CSV, is to enclose a value that contains a tab or line terminator character in quotes.
+Among others it's used by LibreOffice Calc where the backslash (\) notation is not implemented and TSV is simply treated as a variant of CSV with tab delimiters instead of comma.

 Line terminator

 As for any text file, the character(s) used for line terminator varies.
 On a Microsoft-based system, normally it's a carriage return (CR) and line feed (LF) sequence.
 On a Unix-based system, it's just LF.
 The de-facto specification uses the term "EOL" which is an ambiguous term like line terminator and newline.
 Software often is designed to either handle the line terminator for the platform on which it runs or to handle either terminator.